 “You will see.
 My hope is that you and he rub along well with each other.”

-“Four, in fact.”
+“I do, but I also have four mistresses.”
 He grinned at her stunned expression.

 “Is your lust so vast that you must keep a stable of paramours?”